phill-holland/tinygp/readme.md

 # TinyGP

-Reimplementation of JAVA Genetic Algorithm Example Program into C++.
+Reimplementation of JAVA Genetic Algorithm Example Program into C++ (original reference from Riccaro Poli, reference below).

 This example uses a genetic algorithm to find the answer to a simple mathematical problem, supporting the following grammar;